 Why did you decide to create the Arduino Nano Every?

 The size of Arduino Nano Every makes it ideal for wearable projects; in experiments, in prototypes or in a full cosplay setup!
 Sensors and motors can be connected without too much fuss which means it’s great for robotics, drones and 3D printing, too.

 Searching for “Arduino Nano project” returns millions of results for the original.
 But you also find people complaining about boards not working.
 Of course, those boards are usually clones — not genuine Arduino boards!
 Clones can have reliability issues which mean you need to pay for more, or are frustrated trying to get them to work.

 So this is why we made the Arduino Nano Every.
 It’s reliable, affordable and more powerful.
 The newer ATmega4809 microcontroller fixes limitations of older ATmega328P-based boards — you can add a second hardware serial port!
 More peripherals and memory means you can tackle more ambitious projects.
 The Configurable Custom Logic (CCL) is a great way to get beginners more interested in hardware.
 We’ve used a quality USB chip so people won’t have connection or driver issues.
-The separate processor handling the USB interface also makes it possible to implement different USB classes such as Human Interface Device (HID) instead of just the classic CDC/UART.
+The separate processor handling the USB interface also makes it possible, using a custom firmware, to implement different USB classes such as Human Interface Device (HID) instead of just the classic CDC/UART.

 So not only is it a great choice for makers — in buying a genuine Arduino they will be supporting us in continuing to contribute to open source for the whole community to benefit from.

 Can you tell us the three key features of Nano Every?

 - New processor with more memory and new peripherals, still 5V capable.
 The added memory will unleash creativity and open to more complex applications and the new peripheral set, which includes a second serial port, will finally allow communicating at the same time with a PC and with peripherals such as a wireless interface or a GPS.